Community Forensic Mental Health

 In this role you will require good time management skills to enable your assessment, planning, and delivery of effective clinical psychology interventions for consumers/tangata whaiora.
 You will have a passion for supporting people with mental illness, be able to participate in individual and group therapies and contribute actively to the multi-disciplinary team.
 Ensuring the continued well-being of consumers/tangata whaiora will see you liaising extensively with other clinical psychologists within the organisation to facilitate both inpatient and outpatient care.

 We provide a thorough orientation to the role and will support your ongoing professional development needs.

-To be considered for this role you must be a Registered Clinical Psychologist with the NZ Psychologist's Board, hold a current practising certificate and NZ drivers licence to apply for this role.
+To be considered for this role you must be a Registered Clinical Psychologist with the NZ Psychologist's Board, hold a current practising certificate and New Zealand driver's licence to apply for this role.